Teaching Facilities & Lab Highlights

 |

 The first three pieces of equipment serve to illustrate different types of molding or manufacturing methods.
 The next three are used to illustrate the characterization of thermal and rheological behavior of the materials used.
 The optical microscope is used to illustrate comparisons of microstructure obtained with different molding methods and processing conditions.
-Finally, the last instrument is used to illustrate the effects of process induced microstructure on mechanical performance of the product.
+The test frame is used to illustrate the effect of process induced microstructure on the mechanical performance of the product.
+The prism coupler enhances our ability to analyze the orientation state in transparent polymers and polymer nanocomposites through refractive index measurements.
+In addition, the students have access to MOCON units in the Composite Materials and Structures Center for measuring oxygen permeability of polymer films.

 Biochemical Engineering Laboratory